Stories Of “Misdemeanor Excess” of Celebrity Riders

 The band was Van Halen, and for their 1982 tour the band had a rider for David Lee Roth that required that specifically requested that M&Ms would be made available, “but with all the brown ones removed”.
 At the time, it generated the typical publicity of an “out-of-control celebrity”, but instead was very intentional in regards to a specific safety issue.

-At the time, Van Halen was actually the first band to take 850 PAR lamp lights around the country on tour and the concern was that many of the older venues in big cities built in the 50’s and 60’s did not have the ability to accommodate the giant-size production the band was touring with.
+At the time, Van Halen was the first band to take 850 PAR lamp lights around the country on tour and the concern was that many of the older venues in big cities built in the ’50s and ’60s could not accommodate the giant-size production the band was touring with.
 Fear of the venue not having enough load-bearing capacity or adequate power supplies was directly connected to potential safety issues for the band and their crew.

 If the band found a SINGLE Brown M&M in the mix on the catering table, they would then take that as a sign that the promoter had either not read the rider completely or were careless about it, and then it would induce a line-by-line check of every single item before they would be able to take the stage to ensure there would be no chance of accidents or other safety issues.